Climate change in Alberta: Fuel Tax Act

 The Fuel Tax Act implements a $0.09 per liter fuel tax on gasoline, diesel, kerosene, biodiesel sold in Alberta and a $0.02 per liter carbon tax on aviation fuel.

-Alberta had the lowest fuel tax on gasoline by jurisdiction in Canada inn 2008.
+Alberta had the lowest fuel tax on gasoline by jurisdiction in Canada in 2008.
 There is no restriction on the source of ethanol for the tax to apply, unlike other provinces.

 In 2022, the Premier of Alberta announced that the Government would pause collection of the fuel tax, in order to reduce cost-of-living.

 Carbon Capture and Storage Funding Act

-The Carbon Capture and Storage Funding Act allocates $2,000,000,000 of funding of funding for carbon capture and storage development.
+The Carbon Capture and Storage Funding Act allocates $2,000,000,000 of funding for carbon capture and storage development. carbon capture and storage development.
 The Act funded $223,000,000 for the Alberta Carbon Trunk Line, which was the world's biggest carbon capture and storage project at the time of construction.

 The Act has been criticised for its negative impacts on indigenous people.